ergo-services/ergo/docs/actors/pool.md

 All of these keys use the reserved `ergo:` prefix.
 A `HandleInspect` you implement is merged on top of them, so your fields are added beside these rather than replacing the set - and one of these is overridden only if you name it with the prefix.

 Use this for monitoring pool health.
 High `ergo:messages_unhandled` indicates workers are overwhelmed.
 High `ergo:worker_restarts` suggests worker stability issues.

+`ProcessOptions.Fallback` does not help here, though it is the natural thing to reach for.
+Two reasons, either of which is enough. `PoolOptions` carries only `PoolSize`, `WorkerMailboxSize`, `WorkerFactory` and `WorkerArgs` - the pool builds its workers' `ProcessOptions` itself and sets no fallback, and there is no runtime setter for one.
+And the pool delivers with `Forward`, which pushes onto the worker's queue directly and answers `gen.ErrProcessMailboxFull`; the fallback is consulted only on the ordinary routing path that `Send` takes.
+A message the pool cannot place is dropped and counted, never diverted.
+The remedies are `AddWorkers`, a larger `WorkerMailboxSize`, or shedding load before the pool.

 ## When to Use Pools